tesseract-ocr/tessdoc/TesseractOpenCL.md

 # How to build Tesseract with OpenCL

 **Important note**: OpenCL support in Tesseract is still considered experimental.
 There are some major bugs associated with it (see issue [837](https://github.com/tesseract-ocr/tesseract/issues/837)).
+Building Tesseract with OpenCL support is not recommended (for any version of Tesseract), unless you are a developer and want to improve the OpenCL code.

 ## Building Tesseract on VS 2010 with OpenCL